 Be careful with installing any plugin without a good and impressive rating.
 Ratings and reviews are really important.

 Effect of Plugin Update on Your Website

 According to Sucuri, most WordPress hacks occur due to failure to update plugins.
 Generally, you also will find that WordPress hacs are also caused by failure to update WordPress core and themes.
 But our focus here is on the plugins.
-WordPress itself warns against plugins that has not undergone any update in 2 years and will remove such plugin from its repository.
+WordPress itself warns against plugins that have not undergone any update in 2 years and will remove such plugins from its repository.
 When you fail to check a plugin status and update accordingly, you run the following risk:

-- the plugin itself could have been updated by the developer
+- The plugin itself could have been updated by the developer

 Preserve any modifications: You could have had some custom coding, we have a lot running on the site we build.
 You will have to preserve them so you do not lose them to an update.

 Always update themes and plugins first: Do not update WordPress before you update themes and plugins.
 The reverse should be the case.

 Re-consider your plugin choices: Every WordPress update comes with enhancements and some of them add the functionality of some plugins.
 You need to consider WordPress enhancements and evaluate that in relation to any plugin functionality that has been added to WordPress core.
 You may just not need the plugin anymore.